 Angeles -- A majority of TV influence/recommendations comes from “word-of-mouth” face-to-face conversations, with digital social media taking a back seat.

-Association, CBS Corp.
+Television Critics Association, CBS Corp.
 Chief Research Officer David Poltrack says an initial study from word-of-mouth media researcher Keller Fay Group shows that word-of-mouth delivers the

 about television programming,” says Poltrack.
 “This would not be a problem for media companies seeking to record, analyze and hopefully, shape these conversations if the 3% of the total

 CBS’ recent “Under the Dome” and Syfy’s “Sharknado.”
 The initial airing of “Dome” pulled in a Nielsen 13.5 million viewers and 125,900 social media

 study, called "Fall TV Show TalkTrack," will be based on research among a representative sample of 1,500 consumers per week for a four-week period.
 Consumers will use a diary to keep track of the TV

 shows that they talk about, whether face-to-face, over the phone, via social media, texting, or email, as well as the sentiment of those conversations.
-The study will focus on newly launched shows.
+The study will focus on newly launched shows